StoqMA meets distribution testing: Introduction

-\paragraph{Reversible Circuit Distinguishability is $\StoqMA$-complete. } It is well-known that distinguishing quantum circuits (a.k.a. the Non-Identity Check problem), namely given two efficient quantum circuits and decide whether there exists a pure state that distinguishes one from the other, is $\QMA$-complete~\cite{JWB05}.
-Moreover, if we restrict these circuits to be reversible (with the same number of ancillary bits), then this variant is $\NP$-complete~\cite{Jor14}.
-What happens if we also allow \textit{randomized ancillary bits}, viewed as quantum circuits with ancillary qubits which is initially state $\ket{+}$?
+\subparagraph{Reversible Circuit Distinguishability is $\StoqMA$-complete. } It is well-known that distinguishing quantum circuits (a.k.a. the Non-Identity Check problem), namely given two efficient quantum circuits and decide whether there exists a pure state that distinguishes one from the other, is $\QMA$-complete~\cite{JWB05}.
+Moreover, if we restrict these circuits to be reversible (with the same number of ancillary bits), this variant is $\NP$-complete~\cite{Jor14}.
+What happens if we also allow \textit{ancillary random bits}, viewed as quantum circuits with ancillary qubits which is initially state $\ket{+}$?
 It seems reasonable to believe this variant is $\MA$-complete; however, it is actually $\StoqMA$-complete, as stated in \Cref{thm-inf:distinguishing-circuits-StoqMA-complete}: \begin{theorem}[Informal of \Cref{thm:RCD-is-StoqMA-complete}] Distinguishing reversible circuits with ancillary random bits within an inverse-polynomial accuracy is $\StoqMA$-complete. \end{theorem}

 In fact, \Cref{thm-inf:distinguishing-circuits-StoqMA-complete} is a consequence of the distribution testing explanation of a $\StoqMA$ verifier's maximum acceptance probability.
 We can view \Cref{thm-inf:distinguishing-circuits-StoqMA-complete} as new strong evidence of $\StoqMA=\MA$.
-It further straightforwardly infers a simplified proof of~\cite{Jor14}: \begin{proposition} Distinguishing reversible circuits without ancillary random bits is $\NP$-complete. \end{proposition}
+It further straightforwardly inspires a simplified proof of~\cite{Jor14}: \begin{proposition}[Informal of \Cref{prop:StoqMA-wo-plus-in-NP}] Distinguishing reversible circuits without ancillary random bits is $\NP$-complete. \end{proposition}